Platform Usage Limits

 - API clients should properly use all of the request parameters and request/response headers in order to page through large datasets.

-- Use the limit header to reduce the number of records returned.
-Do not use the limit header to try and retrieve a large dataset by increasing this value.
+- Use the limit parameter to reduce the number of records returned.
+Do not use the limit parameter to try and retrieve a large dataset by increasing this value.
 To retrieve a large dataset use the limit and offset parameters together to page through a dataset to prevent issues when the number of records available exceeds the maximum limit.

 - To maximize the number of records returned in a response minimize the number of fields you return and use the text/plain Accept header on your requests whenever possible (e.g. the Market Transparency datasets support text/plain).